Property Tax Protection Program

 Cameron Appraisal Review Board Staff Numbers

 Formal appeals may be secondary to informal ones in Cameron County, but a solid appraisal review board (ARB) is necessary for the functioning of a county.
-With only 12 members in 2023, the county could manage three boards with three members each.
-This was the most seen in the county, along with a record of seven new members added to the rolls.
-The Cameron Appraisal District (Cameron CAD) paid the board a total of $128,700 for 72 days of work.
+With only seven members in 2024, the county could manage two boards with three members each.
+This was down significantly from 2023’s high of 12.
+The Cameron Appraisal District (Cameron CAD) paid the board a total of $140,000 for 48 days of work.
 Join O’Connor’s Property Tax Protection Program™ today and get expert help with your appeal before the ARB.
 There is no cost to enroll, and your taxes will be analyzed and protested annually for you free of charge.
 You only pay if your taxes are lowered.
 Enroll, relax, and save.

 Total Number of ARB Members - Cameron CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.